facebook/docusaurus/website/docs/using-themes.md

 `@theme-original/*` always points to the topmost non-swizzled component.
 That's why you can import `@theme-original/CodeBlock` in the swizzled component—it points to the next one in the "component stack", a theme-provided one.
 Plugin authors should not try to use this because your component could be the topmost component and cause a self-import.

 `@theme-init/*` always points to the bottommost component—usually this comes from the theme or plugin that first provides this component.
 Individual plugins / themes trying to enhance code block can safely use `@theme-init/CodeBlock` to get its basic version.
-Site creators should generally not use this because you likely want to enhance the topmost instead of the bottommost component.
+Site creators should generally not use this because you likely want to enhance the _topmost_ instead of the _bottommost_ component.
+It's also possible that the `@theme-init/CodeBlock` alias does not exist at all—Docusaurus only creates it when it points to a different one from `@theme-original/CodeBlock`, i.e. when it's provided by more than one theme.
+We don't waste aliases!

 </details>